GiBiT/m4b-to-mp3-Converter/README.md

 If you get an error regarding Unauthorized.
 Try this: `powershell -ExecutionPolicy Bypass -Command "& '.\Split-M4B-Chapters.ps1'"`

 ## How It Works
-1. Once you run that code it will take any chapters that it finds in the input file and convert it to individual mp3 files (unless you're running Fix-2 which converts to m4a).
+1. Once you run that code it will take any chapters that it finds in the input file and convert it to individual mp3 files
 2. It will try and find an existing Chapter Name and if it finds one it will use that.
 3. If it does not find a Chapter Name your Chapter title will be `001` and increment in that format.